 Command Description Online Help Opens the Harmony Help system, complete with instructions on how to use the system.
 This requires an internet connection.
 Getting Started Opens the Harmony Getting Started Guide (in PDF format) in a browser window.
 Requires Acrobat Reader.
-Toon Boom on the Web Opens the Toon Boom website, which features a Support and Community > Forum section.
+Scripting Interface Documentation Opens the Harmony Scripting Interface Documentation.
+Extended Scripting Interface Documentation Opens the Harmony Extended Scripting Interface Documentation.
+Script Node Documentation Opens the Harmony Script Node Documentation.
+Python Interface Documentation Opens the Harmony Python Scripting Documentation.
+See Toon Boom on the Web Opens the Toon Boom website, which features a Support and Community > Forum section.
 Customer Experience Improvement Program The Customer Experience Improvement Program allows Toon Boom to collect usage information.
 The data does not contain any personally identifiable information and cannot be used to identify you.
 The data will consist of a basic hardware description, a project summary and usage information.
 The information is used only for software improvement purposes, as well as for sharing with third parties for the same reason.
 This program is enabled by default but is voluntary.
 If you prefer not to participate, you can opt out when you first launch the software, by using a global preference, or by a command line argument.

-About ldentifies the product name and version number.
+About Identifies the product name and version number.
 Show Welcome Screen Displays the Harmony Welcome screen.
 Show End User License Agreement Displays the End User License Agreement.